Blue Goat CyberSMMedical Device Cybersecurity

 1. Missing Global System View

-What We See in Submissions: The submission describes the device, but not the device plus cloud, mobile app, hospital network, update server, service tools, users, and external dependencies.
+What we see: The submission describes the device, but not the device plus cloud, mobile app, hospital network, update server, service tools, users, and external dependencies.

-How to Fix It: Create a full medical device system diagram with assets, interfaces, trust boundaries, data flows, user roles, and environment-of-use assumptions.
+How to fix it: Create a full medical device system diagram with assets, interfaces, trust boundaries, data flows, user roles, and environment-of-use assumptions.
+Each trust boundary should be explicitly enumerated against all six STRIDE letters.

 2. No Hostile-Network Assumption

-What We See in Submissions: Threats are scoped as if hospital or home networks are trusted, even though FDA recommends assuming adversaries can alter, drop, and replay traffic.
+What we see: Threats are scoped as if hospital or home networks are trusted, even though FDA recommends assuming adversaries can alter, drop, and replay traffic.

 3. Safety Risk and Security Risk Are Disconnected

-What We See in Submissions: The threat model lists cyber threats but does not show how exploitation could cause patient harm, delayed care, incorrect diagnosis, or therapy disruption.
+What we see: The threat model lists cyber threats but does not show how exploitation could cause patient harm, delayed care, incorrect diagnosis, or therapy disruption.

-How to Fix It: Trace each credible threat to clinical function, safety impact, risk controls, residual risk, and safety-risk-management outputs - per ISO 14971.
+How to fix it: Trace each credible STRIDE threat to clinical function, safety impact, risk controls, residual risk, and safety-risk-management outputs per ISO 14971 and AAMI SW96.

 4. Update Path Is Under-Modeled

-What We See in Submissions: Patchability is described at a high level, but the end-to-end update chain, signatures, rollback protection, and deployment failure modes are not analyzed.
+What we see: Patchability is described at a high level, but the end-to-end update chain, signatures, rollback protection, and deployment failure modes are not analysed.

-How to Fix It: Build an updateability and patchability view covering servers, delivery paths, device validation, rollback, logging, and lifecycle support.
+How to fix it: Build an updateability and patchability view covering update server authentication, image signing, device-side verification, atomic install, rollback protection, logging, and lifecycle support.

 5. Multi-Patient Harm Is Ignored

-What We See in Submissions: Connected devices can fail or be compromised at scale, but the model only evaluates one device and one patient at a time.
+What we see: Connected devices can fail or be compromised at scale, but the model only evaluates one device and one patient at a time.

-How to Fix It: Add multi-patient harm scenarios for shared infrastructure, cloud outages, fleet commands, common credentials, and simultaneous compromise.
+How to fix it: Add multi-patient harm scenarios for shared infrastructure, cloud outages, fleet commands, common credentials, and simultaneous compromise - explicitly cross-referenced to your safety risk file.

 6. SBOM Risks Are Not Linked

-What We See in Submissions: The SBOM exists, but third-party components, end-of-life libraries, supplier constraints, and known vulnerabilities are not connected to the threat model.
+What we see: The SBOM exists, but third-party components, end-of-life libraries, supplier constraints, and known vulnerabilities are not connected to the threat model.

-How to Fix It: Tie SBOM components to threat scenarios, vulnerability monitoring, compensating controls, support plans, and risk acceptance rationale.
+How to fix it: Tie SBOM components to specific STRIDE threats, vulnerability monitoring, compensating controls, support plans, and risk acceptance rationale.

 7. Security Use Cases Are Too Generic

-What We See in Submissions: The model says data is sent or received, but does not assess clinical states like programming, alarming, standby, diagnostics, therapy delivery, or maintenance.
+What we see: The model says data is sent or received, but does not assess clinical states like programming, alarming, standby, diagnostics, therapy delivery, or maintenance.

-How to Fix It: Create security use-case views for the device functions where compromise could affect safety or effectiveness.
+How to fix it: Create per-state security use-case views and re-apply STRIDE to each clinical state where compromise could affect safety or effectiveness.

 8. Residual Risk Rationale Is Thin

-What We See in Submissions: Controls are listed, but the submission does not explain pre- and post-mitigation risk, exploitability, assumptions, or why residual risk is acceptable.
+What we see: Controls are listed, but the submission does not explain pre- and post-mitigation risk, exploitability, assumptions, or why residual risk is acceptable.

 9. Manufacturing and Service Workflows Are Omitted

-What We See in Submissions: Provisioning, service access, calibration tools, debug ports, maintenance laptops, and decommissioning are excluded from the model.
+What we see: Provisioning, service access, calibration tools, debug ports, maintenance laptops, and decommissioning are excluded from the model.

 10. Testing Does Not Map Back to Threats

-What We See in Submissions: Penetration testing and verification reports exist, but reviewers cannot see which threat-model controls were actually tested.
+What we see: Penetration testing and verification reports exist, but reviewers cannot see which threat-model controls were actually tested.

-How to Fix It: Create a traceability matrix linking threats, controls, security requirements, test evidence, unresolved anomalies, and risk decisions.
+How to fix it: Build a traceability matrix linking STRIDE threats → controls → security requirements → test cases → evidence → unresolved anomalies → risk decisions.
 See our pen test findings guide.

 11. Assumptions Are Undocumented

-What We See in Submissions: The model depends on hospital firewalling, user behavior, network segmentation, or supplier updates, but those assumptions are not stated or justified.
+What we see: The model depends on hospital firewalling, user behaviour, network segmentation, or supplier updates, but those assumptions are not stated or justified.

-How to Fix It: State assumptions explicitly and identify which risks are transferred to users, operators, healthcare facilities, suppliers, or labeling - per AAMI TIR57.
+How to fix it: State assumptions explicitly and identify which risks are transferred to users, operators, healthcare facilities, suppliers, or labelling - per AAMI TIR57.

 12. Reviewer Narrative Is Missing

-What We See in Submissions: The technical artifacts may be accurate, but the submission does not tell a clear FDA-facing story about secure design and safety effectiveness.
+What we see: The technical artifacts may be accurate, but the submission does not tell a clear FDA-facing story about secure design and safety effectiveness.

-How to Fix It: Add concise explanatory text that connects SPDF, architecture views, threat modeling, SBOM, testing, and risk management into one evidence story.
-See common FDA rejection reasons.
+How to fix it: Add concise explanatory text that connects SPDF, architecture views, threat modeling, SBOM, testing, and risk management into one evidence story.
+See common FDA rejection reasons for what reviewers flag when the narrative is missing.

 Sources & references